Hard Rock Stadium

 In addition, the stadium hosts the Orange Bowl, an annual college football bowl game, and the Miami Open tennis tournament.
 Since 2022, the grounds of Hard Rock Stadium has also hosted the Miami International Autodrome, a temporary racing circuit used for Formula One's Miami Grand Prix.
-The stadium will host multiple matches during the 2026 FIFA World Cup and hosted several matches at 2025 FIFA Club World Cup.
+The stadium hosted multiple matches during the 2026 FIFA World Cup and hosted several matches at 2025 FIFA Club World Cup.
 It also hosted matches for the 2024 Copa América (including the final).
 From 1993 until 2011, the stadium also was the home field of the Florida Marlins of Major League Baseball (MLB) until their move to LoanDepot Park in 2012.

-The facility opened in 1987 as Joe Robbie Stadium and has been known by a number of names since: Pro Player Park, Pro Player Stadium, Dolphins Stadium, Dolphin Stadium, Land Shark Stadium, and Sun Life Stadium.
-In August 2016, the team sold the naming rights to Hard Rock Cafe Inc. for $250 million over 18 years; they will retain the naming rights until 2034.
+The facility opened in 1987 as Joe Robbie Stadium and has been known as the stadium of many names considering it has gone by a number of many different names since: Pro Player Park, Pro Player Stadium, Dolphins Stadium, Dolphin Stadium, Land Shark Stadium, and Sun Life Stadium.
+In August 2016, the team sold the naming rights to Hard Rock International for $250 million over 18 years; they will retain the naming rights until 2034.